After 12 months Xfinity upload speeds Plan fees Is Gigabit worth it? Xfinity Senior Discounts

 How much is Xfinity internet only service?

-The introductory price of Xfinity internet only service ranges from $19.99 per month for base plans up to $80 for premium gigabit service.
+The introductory price of Xfinity internet only service ranges from $19.99 per month for base plans up to $103 for the premium Gigabit Extra plan.
 Wi-Fi router leases typically increase the price $15–25 per month.
 After the first year, new customer discounts no longer apply, causing an additional $18–31 per month bill increase.

 What is the Xfinity upload speed?